-Please let me have any questions or feedback about B2 here and I'll put your question and my answer on the website - Martin Brennan.
+Please let me have any questions or feedback about B2 here .
+I'll put useful questions and my answers in this Q&A section - Martin Brennan.

-Its easier for us and you are more likely to get an answer if you post one question at a time.
-We may not answer esoteric technical questions.
+Its easier for us and you are more likely to get a quick answer if you post one question at a time.

 Search the Brennan website using Google - JB7 and B2